okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-an-api-token/main/index.md

 ## Token network restrictions

 When you create or edit an API token, you can configure network restrictions for it.
-You can restrict API calls made with the API token by network:
+You can restrict API calls made with the API token by network zone:

-* Allow connections from any IP address or network zone.
+* Any IP address or network zone
-* Allow connections if they come from any network zone defined in your Okta org.
+* Any network zone defined in your Okta org
-* Allow connections if they come from network zones that you specify.
+* Network zones that you specify
-* Allow connections if they don't come from any network zone defined in your Okta org.
+* Network zones that aren't defined in your Okta org
-* Allow connections if they don't come from network zones that you specify.
+* Networks zone that you didn't specify

 See [Manage Okta API tokens](https://help.okta.com/okta_help.htm?id=ext_API) for steps on creating API tokens and editing network restrictions for an existing API token.